harshitshakya13/taskManagement/replit.md

 ## Overview

-This is a client-side task management application built with React and localStorage.
+This is a full-stack task management application built with React frontend and Express backend.
 The application allows users to create, edit, delete, and comment on tasks with animated UI elements, dark/light theme support, and a modern, responsive design.
-Data is persisted using browser localStorage instead of requiring a backend database.
+Data is persisted using JSON files on the server instead of requiring a database.

 ## User Preferences

 - Preferred communication style: Simple, everyday language
 - Branding: Use "&lt;HarshitTaskFlow/&gt;" as logo and title name
 - Copyright: Show current year (2025) with developer name "Harshit Shakya"
-- Data storage: Use localStorage instead of database dependencies
+- Data storage: Use JSON files instead of database dependencies
 - UI: Include animations and improved visual appeal

 ## System Architecture